-By their nature, modernist institutions must seek active approval — sanction— from participants, who may engage a momentary trust but everyone involved expects that utility will also be inspected frequently by a process of doubt, change, and renewal.
+By their nature, modernist institutions must seek active approval — sanction— from participants, who may engage a momentary trust, Everyone involved expects that utility will also be inspected frequently by a process of doubt, change, and renewal.
 This cycle refreshes institutions through the critical application of universal reason and allows them to adapt to rapid changes in direction and purpose.
 These informative interactions necessarily operate in a climate of cyclic doubt.
 For modernism’s entire history, these institutions abraded against traditional institutional authorities that not only discouraged doubt but forbad it as heretical and who rightly saw change itself as disruptive to established power.
 This societal dissonance damaged trust further, of course, and to this suspicion was added unforeseen issues arising from the rapidity of social change itself that modernism found difficult to sort out regardless of other tensions.
 In the undulation of extending, inspecting, and withdrawing trust that is the twentieth century model, the cycles of trust began to evaporate as suspicion of bad faith grew.
 One consequence is postmodern cynicism, detachment, and alienation from institutionalism itself.

 The vacuum that became apparent after World War I resolved over the twentieth century into a legitimate postmodern critique that was nevertheless inconsistent on its own terms and intentionally incompatible with older axioms of commitment (see “Postmodernism’s Unsettling Disagreements”).
 The most valid charge highlighted the bad faith of institutions reduced to seeking to perpetuate their own power without furthering a long-term public good that postmodernism could not define, except to insist that, whatever it is, that it be distributed equally.
 The charge of bad faith was impossible for premodern institutions to dispute and difficult for the modern ones that had accommodated tradition and had failed to rise to the challenge on their own terms.
 Informative interactions were further inhibited by the many cross purposes that institutions serve in satisfying their short-term interests, particularly in competitive capitalism.
 These could hardly be reconciled without a defining systematic public end of preference, something modernism has still not produced.

 The postmodern movement spread its critique through popular culture at first and academia by the 1970’s (see “Freedom, Antihero, and Zeitgeist”).
 Its attack on tradition was particularly brutal because it failed to establish the difference between premodern and postmodern institutional authority, endlessly condemning the former for its hypocrisies and self-serving and the latter for its accommodations to them.
 This generalized condemnation produced an equally broad contempt for institutions altogether.
 It devastated institutional trust, which had already been reduced by modernists’ insistence on sanction as an intentional cycle of provisional trust punctuated by analytic doubt.
 But since advanced societies cannot function without expertise and competence in institutional applications, the century-long collapse of informative relations with institutions resulted in a total collapse of support in them by the mid-twentieth century, whether they were traditional or modern.
 Postmodernism’s overly generalized contempt eventually affected all exertions of power in any seeking of the good that were not based on equal volunteerism.
 This position is incompatible with both hierarchies and majoritarianism, and it dismisses expertise and competency as impositions on egalitarianism.
 Postmodernists regard all such necessities of progress with a deep suspicion of bad faith.
 Their hallmark expression is aesthetic irony.
-This situation is unsustainable, and modernism has merited a harsh critique for its moral indifference.
+This situation is unsustainable and brutalist, a cultivation of alienation.
+Modernism has merited this harsh critique for its moral indifference.

 Personal authority has filled the void.
 In truth, it has been made stronger by the emergence of mass entertainment cultures that made celebrity more visible and desirable.
 But celebrity by its nature is unconnected to the furtherance of truth or goodness.
 It is an aesthetic achievement unmoored from judgments of utility.
 At the most basic level of aesthetics lies the purity of delight, so we might suspect that as long as celebrities continue to focus on tickling their fans’ fancies, they will remain attractive but unqualified to lead .
 More often, the opposite happens as political leaders seek the media spotlight so as to gain fame, using it to implement political goals but also erasing the line between stump and stage and buying into performative rebellion against their own institutions in doing so.